LATAM Weekly Summary

 Please refer to the attached PDF for the full report.

-• Mexico’s main benchmark gained 3.5% last week and retook its 50-DMA.
-It was shifted to a Rally Attempt.
-We recommend clients wait for a follow-through day to add risk in Mexican equities.
+• Mexico’s main benchmark declined 0.6% last week as it continues to trade below all its key moving averages.
+The index was shifted to a Rally Attempt from a Downtrend.
+We recommend clients wait for a follow-through day before adding risk in Mexican equities.

-• The total number of Focus List ideas in the LATAM region remains at six.
-Coca-Cola Femsa (KFBL.MX; KOFUBL:MM) is forming the right side of a stage-one cup base.
+• The total number of Focus List ideas in the LATAM region remains at four.

 O’Neil TMT Weekly